snrub/big-red-button/README.md

 ![Button](https://github.com/snrub/big-red-button/raw/master/button.jpg)&nbsp;
 ![Schematics - small](https://github.com/snrub/big-red-button/raw/master/schematics/BigRedButton_sml.png)

 This is just a prototype, so the enclosure is big and ugly.
 Also changing the network settings is a pain in the arse.
 You need to dismantle the enclosure, plug the arduino in, and re-upload the `Configuration.h` file.
-There is a [wirelessSetup branch](https://github.com/snrub/big-red-button/tree/wirelessSetup) which aims to allow you to edit that config over wifi.
+There is a [wirelessSetup branch](https://github.com/snrub/big-red-button/tree/wirelessSetup) which will allow you to edit that config over wifi.
 That's still a work in progress.

 # Hardware